 First, ask yourself whether you plan to meet your deductible.
 In other words: if your deductible is $2,500, do you plan on consuming $2,500 or more of health care this year?

 If you do plan to meet your $2,500 deductible, be prepared to pay anywhere from $400 to 600 for an office visit; these are the rates your insurance plan promised to pay your doctor, and you’re obligated to pay that amount until you’ve met your deductible.
 The bill will be issued once insurance has approved the claim (about 45 to 60 days after your visit).

 5. How else can I save money with an HDHP?

-When you have an HDHP, the IRS gives you the option of opening an HSA.
-An HSA is an account that you can allocate pre-tax dollars to every month — up to $3,300 per individual per year in 2014 — for the purpose of paying health care costs.
+When you have an HDHP, the IRS gives you the option of opening a health savings account, or HSA.
+An HSA is an account that you can allocate pre-tax dollars to every month for the purpose of paying health care costs.
 This way, if you need to schedule an unexpected appointment and pay out of pocket it for it, you can use pre-tax money from this account to do so.
 Unlike money saved in a flexible spending account (FSA), funds in an HSA don’t expire at the end of the year — you’re permitted to rollover and save up money from year to year for potential future healthcare costs.

 To do: Consider opening an HSA to use pre-tax dollars to pay health care costs.

 6. How can I determine whether an HDHP is right for me?

 The best way to determine whether you’ll save money by using an HDHP is to estimate a year’s worth of health care costs (keep in mind that your premiums may be different than the averages used here).

 Next year, let’s say you anticipate going to the doctor once for an annual physical, another time for a sick visit, and you think you’ll have one standard blood draw and lab tests.